BinaryAnalysisPlatform/bap-plugins/ssa/README.md

-# Transfrom program into Semipruned SSA form
+# Transfrom program into SSA form

+This plugin will transform all subroutines in a IR of a program into an SSA form.

 # Compilation